 UPDATE!
-It has been about 2 years since I bought a bottle of the Botanic Gold (mentioned in this blog).
-It still has not run out.
-We’ve used it consistently for everything from foaming hand soap, to cleaning up cat puke, to all-purpose cleaner and more.
+2 years after purchasing a gallon of Botanic Gold (n/k/a Enviro-One), we finally ran out.
+We used it consistently for everything from foaming hand soap, to cleaning up cat puke, to all-purpose cleaner spray and more.
 It has saved my family some pretty good coin over the past 2 years!
 Just wanted to share because this stuff is awesome!!
 It cleans grease and grime in the kitchen better than store-bought cleaners.
 I spray it on my stove, counters, cat puke, etc., and within a couple seconds, it wipes off so easily!
 It’s our go-to for EVERYTHING.

 Recently on Facebook, I came across an article stating that Johnson & Johnson baby shampoo contained formaldehyde, an ingredient that is not necessary in any of our personal care products.
 J&J has since changed their ways, but I am still not convinced that using even their “Naturals Baby Shampoo” line is the best thing.
 The ingredient list is posted below.
 Pay particular attention to the bolded ingredient at the bottom: